-DRUG /SCHEDULE QUANTITY PENALTIES Other Schedule I & II drugs (and any drug product containing Gamma Hydroxybutyric Acid) Flunitrazepam (Schedule IV Any amount 1 gram First Offense: Not more than 20 yrs.
-If death or serious injury, not less than 20 yrs. or more than life.
+DRUG / SCHEDULE QUANTITY PENALTIES Other Schedule I & II drugs (and any drug product containing Gamma Hydroxybutyric Acid) Flunitrazepam (Schedule IV Any amount 1 gram First Offense: Not more than 20 yrs.
+If death or serious injury, not less than 20 yrs.
 Fine \$1 million if an individual, \$5 million if not an individual.
 Second Offense: Not more than 30 yrs.
-If death or serious bodily injury, life imprisonment.
+If death or serious.
 Fine \$2 million if an individual, \$10 million if not an individual.
 Other Schedule III drugs Any amount First Offense: Not more than 10 years.
 If death or serious injury, not more than 15 yrs.
 Fine not more than \$500,000 if an individual, \$2.5 million if not an individual.
 Second Offense: Not more than 20 yrs.
 If death or serious injury, not more than 30 yrs.
 Fine not more than \$1 million if an individual, \$5 million if not an individual.
-All other Schedule IV drugs Flunitrazepam (Schedule IV) Other than 1 First Offense: Not more than 5 yrs.
-Fine not more than \$250,000 if an individual, \$1 million if not an individual.
+All other Schedule IV drugs Flunitrazepam (Schedule IV) Any amount Other than 1 gram or more First Offense: Not more than 5 yrs.
+Fine not morethan \$250,000 if an individual, \$1 million if not an individual.
 Second Offense: Not more than 10 yrs.
-Fine not more than \$500,000 if an individual, \$2 million if other than an individual. gram or more All Schedule V drugs Any amount First Offense: Not more than 1 yr.
+Fine notmore than\$500,000 if an individual, \$2 million if other than an individual.
+All Schedule V drugs Any amount First Offense: Not more than 1 yr.
 Fine not more than \$100,000 if an individual, \$250,000 if not an individual.
 Second Offense: Not more than 4 yrs.
 Fine not more than \$200,000 if an individual, \$500,000 if not an individual.

-^{ &}quot;Date rape drug" means gamma hydroxybutyric acid (GHB) or any controlled substance analogue of GHB, including gamma butyrolactone (GBL) or 1,4 butanediol; ketamine; flunitrazepam; or any substance which the Attorney General designates, through a rulemaking proceeding, to be used in committing rape or sexual assault.
+\ &quot;Date rape drug" means gamma hydroxybutyric acid (GHB) or any controlled substance analogue of GHB, including gamma butyrolactone (GBL) or1,4 butanediol; ketamine; flunitrazepam; or any substance which the Attorney General designates, through a rule making proceeding, to be used in committing rape or sexual assault.
 21 U.S.C.
-8419(g)(2)A

-Other drugs such as rohypnol or drugs under the class of "benzodiazepines" are commonly used as date rape drugs (Ibid.)
+8419(g)(2).
+Other drugs such as rohypnol or drugs under the class of "benzodiazepines" are commonly used as date rape drugs (lbid.)